wuede/home-assistant.io/source/_docs/quality_scale.markdown

 ### 💾 Legacy

 Legacy integrations are older integrations that have been part of Home Assistant for many years, possibly since its inception.
-They can only be configured through {% term YAML%} files and often lack active maintainers (code owners).
+They can only be configured through {% term YAML %} files and often lack active maintainers (code owners).
 These integrations might be complex to set up and do not adhere to current/modern end-user expectations in their use and features.

 The Home Assistant project encourages the community to help migrate these integrations to the UI and update them to meet modern standards, making these integrations accessible to everyone.

 Characteristics:

-- Complex setup process; only configurable via {% term YAML%}, without UI-based setup.
+- Complex setup process; only configurable via {% term YAML %}, without UI-based setup.
 - May lack active code ownership and maintenance.
 - Could be missing recent updates or bug fixes.
 - Documentation may still be aimed at developers.